Free Kitchen Hacks eBook

 Then, I spread them out on a baking sheet and use another clean kitchen towel to remove any excess water I missed.

-using a clean kitchen towel to dry handcut fries
+Using a clean kitchen towel to dry homemade fries after soaking.

 Once you are confident that your fries are dry, spread them out evenly across a baking sheet and add the olive oil.